sentenz/convention/internal/about/software-design-principles.md

 2. Early Defect Detection

     By incorporating testing activities at each phase, the V Model promotes early defect detection.
-Unit testing, integration testing, system testing, and acceptance testing help identify and rectify issues early in the development process, reducing the overall cost and effort required for bug fixing.
+Unit testing, integration testing, system testing, and acceptance testing help identify and rectify issues early in the development process, reducing the cost and effort required for bug fixing.

 3. Thorough Test Coverage